‘Sports Illustrated’ Model Kate Bock Wows In Tiny Leopard-Print Bikini And Body Chain

 Summer may have just ended, but Kate Bock is eagerly awaiting its return.

 On Tuesday, October 15, the Sports Illustrated: Swimsuit Edition model expressed her longing for the warmer weather with a new Instagram upload that was an instant hit with her thousands of fans.
-In the photo, the 26-year-old was captured standing outside underneath the golden sun, which poured over her bronzed skin to illuminate her flawless figure.
-The caption of the posted revealed that Kate was “desperately missing” swimwear being a part of her daily wardrobe, while the snap itself offered the perfectly example of the look she was talking about.
+In the photo, the 26-year-old was captured standing outside, underneath the golden sun, which poured over her bronzed skin to illuminate her flawless figure.
+The caption of the posted revealed that Kate was “desperately missing” swimwear being a part of her daily wardrobe, while the snap itself offered a perfect example of the look she was talking about.

-The Canadian bombshell sent pulses racing in an itty-bitty bikini, and though the summery shot couldn’t usher in warmer weather, it certainly sent pulses racing on her Instagram feed.
+Although the summery shot couldn’t usher in warmer weather, it certainly sent pulses racing on the Canadian bombshell’s Instagram feed as she posed in an itty-bitty bikini.
 Kate’s sexy two-piece was from the popular brand Monday Swimwear, and boasted a bold, leopard-print pattern that alone was enough to turn heads, though the babe’s incredible physique may have already done the job.

 Kate looked nothing short of stunning in her animal-print look that left very little to the imagination.
 The two-piece consisted of a minuscule, underwire-style with a wide neckline and push-up design that exposed more than an eyeful of cleavage.
-The NSFW display was accentuated even more thanks to the delicate body chain that the blonde beauty wore for a bit of bling, which fell from her neck to the middle of her bust and wrapped loosely around her torso.
+The NSFW display was accentuated even more thanks to the delicate body chain that the blond beauty wore for a bit of bling, which fell from her neck to the middle of her bust and wrapped loosely around her torso.

-The second part of the babe’s swimwear was equally-as-skimpy as her bikini top, if not more.
-Kate’s minuscule bikini bottoms covered only what was necessary as she posed for the sizzling snap, leaving her toned legs, curvy booty, and impressive thigh gap completely on display.
+The second part of the babe’s swimwear was equally as skimpy as her bikini top, if not more.
+Kate’s minuscule bottoms covered only what was necessary as she posed for the sizzling snap, leaving her toned legs and impressive thigh gap completely on display.
 Its thin waistband sat high on her hips, accentuating her trim waist and sculpted abs, though the area hardly needed any help earning recognition.

 Along with the body chain, Kate added more bling to her barely-there look with another gold chain necklace that was of a choker style.
-Her blonde tresses were worn down in beachy waves that fell messily around her face.
-She also opted go to makeup-free in the shot, showing off her striking features and natural beauty.
+Her blond tresses were worn down in beachy waves that fell messily around her face.
+She also opted to go makeup-free in the shot, showing off her striking features and natural beauty.

 Fans of the bikini model certainly seemed impressed by the new addition to her Instagram feed.
 At the time of this writing, the upload has racked up over 5,000 likes after just two hours of going live to the social media platform, as well as dozens of comments with compliments for her jaw-dropping display.